openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-knob-cell.md

 </PropBlock>
 <PropBlock type="TEXT" name="lineCap" label="Line Cap">
   <PropDescription>
-    Sets the shape of the end of the path
+    Sets the shape of the end of the path; dotted path and line cap cannot be used together.
   </PropDescription>
   <PropOptions>
     <PropOption value="square" label="square" />